mikecapsio/texturefast-docs/docs/vs/quixel-megascans.md

 - Generates a material from a prompt on your existing UV layout
 - Accepts GLB, GLTF, OBJ, and FBX models with usable UVs
 - Generates Base Color first and previews it on the model
-- Extracts Albedo, Normal, Height, Roughness, and AO
+- Extracts a full available PBR set: Albedo, Normal, Height, Roughness, and AO
 - Base Color supports up to 4K on supported quality tiers
 - Current PBR extraction uses 1K or 2K output
 - Includes style presets and a free Blender add-on